IanCostello/WebsiteToMongo/README.md

 #####homepageURL: http://www.google.com/
 The URL or local file of where the webcrawler should start
 #####websiteURL: http://www.google.com/
-URL of website, which is only required for downloaded local websites
+URL of website (if offline this is still the actual sites url)
 #####workingDir: /Users/sampleUser/Documents/testWebsites/
 Source Folder
 #####subdir: google